“No, you!” – Why Audiobook Listeners aren’t lazy.

 #2 Work and Audiobooks

 I know a lot of audiobook fans who listen during their work.
 Depending on what your job is, that can really save you from going out of your mind with boredom.
-You know what having a job isn’t?
-Lazy.
+It’s actually one of the audiobook benefits I hear audio fans name most often.

 Squidward with red eyes: I am not tired